Skip to main content

 What size dairy company is SalesPort built for?

-The sweet spot is dairy operators doing ₹50 Cr to ₹500 Cr in annual GMV.
-Below ₹50 Cr the operational scale typically doesn't justify the digitisation cost; above ₹500 Cr the conversation usually becomes a multi-plant ERP integration with us on the procurement + distribution side and SAP on the financials side.
-We have clients across this entire range — see the dairy industry page for the customer roster.
+SalesPort is built for Indian dairies doing ₹50 Cr to ₹500 Cr in annual GMV.
+Below ₹50 Cr the digitisation cost rarely pays back; above ₹500 Cr the conversation shifts to multi-plant ERP integration (SalesPort on procurement + distribution, SAP on financials).
+We have clients across this entire range.

 Why is procurement digitisation more impactful than dispatch digitisation for a dairy?